lakal3/VGE/docs/architecture.md

 This tool also builds one C++ file to implement the call endpoint.
 You do not to know anything about this tool unless you plan to change the Go/C++ interface.

-### GODEBUG=cgocheck=0

-For performance reason VGE will pass pointers to Go memory.
-VGE support library vgelib.dll (libvgelib.so) is aware of Golangs carbage collector and will not hold pointer to memory after call to library completed.
-As long as Golang don't implement moving carbage collector this is safe!

-In Windows this works out of box.
-However in Linux we must use short CGO module to invoke libvgelib.so.
-Unfortunately current implementation of CGO will check that we will not send pointers from Go's heap to CGO calls :(. cgocheck=0 will disable this check.

-**Go 1.17 will most like support new Handle type that solves this problem!**

-VGE will support handles when they are available.
-See more from Golang issue 37033.